coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/custom-taxonomy-order-ne/readme.txt

 There is a bug with the the_tags function, where it will sort according to the setting for categories.
 This happens in the 'customtaxorder_apply_order_filter' function where the $args has two taxonomies but only one orderby can be returned.

+= I use WooCommerce Attributes. =

+This plugin only supports sorting the attributes/terms.
+These are the items like S, M and L.
+For sorting the taxonomies like 'size', you need to sort them on Woo's attributes page.

 = What capabilities are needed? =

 For sorting the terms you need the manage_categories capability.